ForkbombEu/forkbombeu.github.io/src/pages/products/w3c-did.md

 ## End-to-end cryptography
-Each `write operation` requires a cryptographic signature of it's relevant controller: the creation and deletion (disabling) of a DID requires a cryptographic signature from the parent organization, the update operation requires the signature of the `controller` declared in the DID Document.
+Each `write operation` requires a cryptographic signature of it's relevant controller: the creation and deletion (disabling) of a DID requires a cryptographic signature from the parent organization, the update operation requires the signature of an admin (`context`, `domain` or `global admin`) hierarchically above it.

+In the example above, the `user-5` can be modified by `Milan` or `Italy` or `UE`, but *not* by `Rome` or `France`.

 ## Focus on cryptography
 The first focus for the method was to register Zenswarm Oracles identities, in a way that is both machine and human readable and anchored to a blockchain.